Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - https://vitalik.ca/general/2021/01/05/rollup.html

 ## Plasma
+- Plasma uses a combination of smart contracts and cryptographic verification.
+- Together, these enable fast and cheap transactions by offloading these transactions into a "side" chain
+- There side chains are sometimes referred as child or plasma chains.
+- These side chains periodically report back to the main chain and use it to settle any disputes

+## Sidechains
+- Some of the plasma implementations are considered side chain approaches while others are considered as child chains
+- Side chains are attached to Ethereum using one or two way transfer of assets
+- Each side chain is self contained
+- It is required to transfer the custody of tokens from parent chains to side chains

 ### Minimum Viable Plasma
 - Minimum Viable Plasma (MVP) is a design for extremely simple UTXO based chains